Emergency Medical Services

 Emergency Medical Technician

 The EMT program is a rigorous 12-credit program consisting of five classes, each comprised of both lecture and lab components, as well as a clinical portion.
 This program can be completed over one or two consecutive semesters.
 You may also be required to complete service learning hours.
-Classes are typically offered on both the Greeley and Loveland campuses.
+Classes are currently offered at the Greeley campus only.
 Must be 18 years of age or permission of a department advisor.

 - Textbooks ISBN-10 0133520188